openwdl/wdl/SPEC.md

 ### Command Section

 The `command` section is the only required task section.
-It defines the command template that is evaluated and executed when the task is called.
+It defines the command template that is evaluated to produce a Bash script that is executed within the task's container.
 Specifically, the commands are executed after all of the inputs are staged and before the outputs are evaluated.

 There are two different syntaxes that can be used to define the command section: